robotology/blocktest/README.md

 # 9. Specific plugin

 ## 9.1.
 Existing plugins
-Two plugin are already available:
+Three plugins are already available:
-The Yarp BlockTest-plugin look at https://github.com/robotology/blocktest-yarp-plugins and the Generic BlockTest-plugin that is included in the current repository https://github.com/robotology/blocktest/tree/master/src/genericactiondepotlib.
+- The Yarp BlockTest-plugin look at https://github.com/robotology/blocktest-yarp-plugins
+- The Generic BlockTest-plugin that is included in the current repository https://github.com/robotology/blocktest/tree/master/src/genericactiondepotlib
+- The Kuka idjl plugin https://github.com/icub-tech-iit/blocktest-kuka-plugins

 ## 9.2.
 Create a new plugin